Agent Skills Developer Guide

 Sharing with Your Team

 Commit skills to your repository under .github/skills/.
 Every team member who clones the repo immediately gets access.
 Document your skills in CONTRIBUTING.md.
 Skills can also be distributed in plugins with other components.
+If interested in plugins, please see the following documentation:

 Community Resources